Section 106 Tracking Sheet (pdf 117kb) provides the up-to-date status on all active local agency Section 106 projects.

-Initiate a Section 106 review: local agencies contact their Regional Local Programs Engineer, who in turn works closely with the H&LP Archaeologist.
+Initiate a Section 106 review: local agencies contact their Regional Local Programs Engineer, who in turn works closely with the Local Programs Archaeologist.

-The H&LP Archaeologist assists local agencies in their Section 106 reviews by conducting government-to-government consultation with affected Indian tribes on behalf of the FHWA.
-The H&LP Archaeologist also consults directly with the State Historic Preservation Officer (SHPO).
+The Local Programs Archaeologist assists local agencies in their Section 106 reviews by conducting government-to-government consultation with affected Indian tribes on behalf of the FHWA.
+The Local Programs Archaeologist also consults directly with the State Historic Preservation Officer (SHPO).

 Attention: This form was created using Adobe Acrobat.
 This form can be edited and printed.
 If you have version 8 or higher of Adobe Reader, the data entered can be saved.
 To do this, you will need to save a copy of the form locally to your computer.
 Editing this local copy on your computer should give you the save option.
 If this option is not available to you, you should go to Adobe and download a newer version of Adobe Reader.